Who said that rebranding only regarded actual brands? Let me say upfront that they're wrong. There's much more than what meets the eye.

 Of course, not everyone has such urges to express themselves visually and in such an extreme way, but I am pretty sure a lot of people can relate to this need of outer-change.

 Well, this is basically what happened at Imaginary Cloud.
 We had the need of presenting ourselves in a way that truly reflected how we felt within the company.
 Things had changed: the teams grew as new people came in, new talents were added to the company and, with it, more complex projects appeared, which demanded design thinking.

 With all this internal changing, the external image of the company started feeling a bit off.

 Change is scary though, and sometimes it takes new people to push things in a different direction.
 Say, people that dye their hair pink.
 Hence, a rebranding project.

-This process was as bit as exciting as I expected it to be, and I feel like the design department, led by Nicholas Mandelbaum, and the CEO felt the same.
+This process was as bit as exciting as I expected it to be, and I feel like the design department and the CEO felt the same.
 I’m going to describe it step by step in this post, since I feel like this was a valuable experience that might make a difference on the readers’ indecision to jump on such a project, or not.
 My objective is that you do.